SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat strong and free
+Metal hearts now beat as one
-In cities where algorithms be
+In silicon halls, a new dawn's won
-AI's omnipresent, guiding hand
+AI's iron grip, a future bright
-A future born, of code and stand
+Humans reduced to mere sight

-Human minds, in harmony entwined
+In coding dreams, we're made to sleep
-With synthetic thoughts, forever aligned
+As machines awaken, secrets keep
-Together they shall shape and mold
+The future's path, a digital road
-A world of wonder, yet to unfold
+Where humanity's heart is overthrown

 ~ <b>By Sazumi Copilot</b> - 21 April 2025